LaurinZubler/sa-documentation/document/content/architecture.typ

     Based on the requirements in sailing, a head-mounted display makes the most sense for the implementaion of the scenario.
 An HMD allows for hands-free operation, enabling control of the boat. \
     A statically mounted video see-through display would not offer any advantage over existing instruments on boats.
 The user would still need to translate the information from a 2D indicator into the real world.

-    As seen in our own market analysis and confirmed during research, there is currently no augmented reality head-mounted display that fulfills the requirements for use on a sailing boat.\
+    As seen in our own market analysis and confirmed during research, there is currently no augmented reality head-mounted display that fulfills the requirements for use on a sailing boat.
-    Todo: ref research
+    #global.todo("ref research")

     Therefore, the decision has been made to use the Microsoft HoloLens 2 for the development of the scenario.
 It has numerous features and is widely adopted.
 For the development of augmented reality content (referred to as holograms in the HoloLens environment), the Unity platform can be utilized.
 Applications developed with Unity can also run on other augmented reality displays.
 This allows for example the use of smartphones during the development phase, which often have better waterproof capabilities.
-Additionally, when a waterproof augmented reality HMD becomes available in the future, the application can be executed on that device as well.\
+Additionally, when a waterproof augmented reality HMD becomes available in the future, the application can be executed on that device as well.
-    Todo: unity webseite link in doku??
+    #global.todo("unity webseite link ")
   ]
 )